-- the strategic planning of SEND provision with the Trustees, incorporating the Code of Practice. - keeping the Trust Board informed of special needs issues. - managing the SEND budget and the audit funding in consultation with the Trustees and SENCo. - working with the SENCo and SLT Line Manager for SEND at Perins School, Mrs Melanie Pearce, when implementing the Special Educational Needs and Disabilities Policy throughout the schools in consultation with staff. - promoting staff development and training in Special Needs. - contributing towards annual reviews of those children with an Educational, Health and Care Plan, implementing requirements for statutory assessments to the LA.
+- Work with the SENCo and SLT Line Manager for SEND at Perins School when implementing the Special Educational Needs and Disabilities Policy throughout the schools in consultation with staff. - promoting staff development and training in Special Needs.

 Role of the SENCO for Perins School: Miss Alexandra Scott, and for SENCO Sun Hill Junior School: Mrs Marie-Louise Woods